 This all leads to better warm-ups and speedier recoveries.

-Massager guns work by sending direct vibrating pulses through your muscles, thereby delaying the onset muscle soreness by decreasing the levels of lactic acid in your body post-workout.
+Massager guns work by sending direct vibrating pulses through your muscles, thereby delaying the onset of muscle soreness by decreasing the levels of lactic acid in your body post-workout.

 In addition to physical therapists and chiropractors, you can employ the massager gun yourself.
 Down there are four tips when going for a DIY route: